New Design for an Awarded Ponderosa Pine-

 Another thought: Remove the weak low branch

 This is not a cut that would have been advisable much earlier in the tree’s history, as there wasn’t enough ramification to make the branch removal decision float.
 And that’s not just aesthetics—the tree needs enough buds and twigginess and foliage to maintain a ramified root system.
-Now it has that, we were able to be more adventuresome in our design and show off the best parts of the tree, which are the shari and the interesting root base.
+Now it has that, we were able to be adventuresome in our design.
 Shortening and compacting the design brings the focus back to those areas.
 Though the branches are not yet adjusted for this new presentation, this is where we left it for the day.
 We’ll check back in once the tree is rewired and potted at this inclination.